-Partnership awards have led to successful licensing, patents and commercialization of discoveries including therapies for glaucoma, multiple sclerosis, type 2 diabetes, congestive heart failure, fungal infections, Alzheimer's disease, and various cancers.
-As of 2020 there have been at least 73 patent filings, 16 patent filings still pending, and 15 issued patents.
-This involves more than 31 new technologies stemming from Partnership-funded projects, with 8 currently licensed to existing companies, and two start-up companies (CoreBiome, Inc. and Qlaris).
+Partnership awards have led to successful licensing, patents and commercialization of discoveries including therapies for glaucoma, multiple sclerosis, diabetes, heart failure, fungal infections, Alzheimer's disease, and various cancers.
+As of 2021 there have been more than 79 patent filings, 18 patent filings still pending, and 15 issued patents.
+This involves more than 32 new technologies stemming from Partnership-funded projects, with 7 currently licensed to existing companies, and two start-up companies (CoreBiome, Inc. and Qlaris).

 If you would like more information, please do not hesitate to contact us or our legislative staff, Kelly Mellberg at 262.960.4000 or Kate Johansen at 651.900.3482.
-Thank you.